alkresin/h4aFirstApp/README.md

    Application class and all Harbour VM initialization code is moved there.
    This allows to solve problem with closing an application after the user simply rotate the screen.
+             Simple menu introduced on Java level.
+             Added a prototype of a JavaScript -> Java -> Harbour bridge, i.e. the code, which allows to call Harbour functions from the Javascript in WebView.